matteobjornsson/neural-network/README.md

 This repo represents the Neural Network project for the Machine Learning class at Montana State University.
 The code and paper were developed by Nicholas Stone and Matteo Bjornsson.

 # Neural Network
 Neural networks are a type of supervised learning model.
-Given a set of data (such as photos of animals) that have a value associated with each data point (whether the photo is of a cat or a dog), the network can be trained to classify new information it was not trained on.
+Given a set of data (e.g. such as photos of animals) that have a value associated with each data point (e.g. whether the photo is of a cat or a dog), the network can be trained to classify new information it was not trained on.
 In the "cats and dogs" example, the network would be given a new photo and it would guess what class of animal the photo represented.

  The network can be visualized as a series of layers.
 Each layer is composed of a certain number of nodes.
 Each node in one layer is connected to every other node in the next layer.
 At first, the network is initialized with random values at every node.
 However, by using a technique called backpropagation, the network can be trained to fine tune the values at every node such that it eventually does a pretty good job of estimating the value of the training data points.